OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 ## Shift Register
 <!-- {{!insert 'shift-register'}} -->

-// explanation of a shift register
+// explanation of a shift register, an external integrated circuit (ic) that takes serial input and provide the data in parallel
 // it allows us to essentially expand the number of output pins available to us
 // the omega can provide data serially using one data pin, and then the shift register outputs it on its eight data pins